The Synthetic Hilbert Additive Group Scheme: Synthetic Chains and Cochains on the Circle

 \begin{lemma} There is a natural equivalence

 \end{lemma}

 \begin{proof} The result will follow from comparing the associated graded of both sides.
-The total associated graded of~$\tau_{\geq \ast} \bZ[S^1]$ is an exterior algebra over $\bZ$ with a generator in degree $1$ and weight $1$.
-To understand the associated graded of the even filtration, note that the augmentation map $\bZ[S^1] \to \bZ$ is evenly faithfully flat by Proposition~\ref{prop:kS1keff}.
-We are hence trying to understand the limit
+Indeed, the Postnikov filtration on a (bounded below) spectrum $E$ is the unique filtration with its associated graded, up to equivalence.
+The map realizing the equivalence can be built recursively in each degree, starting with the lower bound on the non-trivial homotopy of $E$.
+With this in mind, recall that the total associated graded of~$\tau_{\geq \ast} \bZ[S^1]$ is an exterior algebra over $\bZ$ with a generator in degree $1$ and weight $1$.
+On the other hand, to understand the associated graded of the even filtration, note that the augmentation map $\bZ[S^1] \to \bZ$ is evenly faithfully flat by Proposition~\ref{prop:SS1Seff}.
+We are thus trying to understand the limit

 For this, note that we may identify $\bZ \otimes_{\bZ[S^1]} \bZ $ with $\bZ[\mathbb{CP}^{\infty}]$ which is even.
 It is well--known that